arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/giga-r1-technical-reference/giga-r1-technical-reference.md

 ![CAN Bus](assets/canpins.png)

 >**Note:** the CAN bus does not include a built in transceiver.
-If you need to use the CAN bus, you can add a transciever as a breakout board.
+If you need to use the CAN bus, you can add a transceiver as a breakout board.

 CAN, or **Controller Area Network**, is a communication standard that allows microcontroller-based devices to communicate with each other without the need for a host computer.
 This means that building a complex system with many different subsystems within becomes much easier.